Bira/octopus-carnival/_drafts/wir-neverwinter-gauntlgrym.md

 ---
 layout: post
-title: "Let's Read Neverwinter: Gauntlgrym"
+title: "Let's Read Neverwinter: Gauntlgrym, Part 01"
 tags:
     - dnd4
     - lets-read
     - neverwinter
 ---

+This part gives an overview of the fabled lost city of Gauntlgrym,and goes into detail about its "upper" strata.

 ## Historical Errata